y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 In this case, you can see both ```frames.gv``` and ```frames.pdf```, but you need to get the extension for the pdf viewer in vscode.

-TF tree should be similar as this:
+TF tree structure should be similar as ours:

 ![TF tree](https://github.com/y7chiu/Summer-2024-final-project-team-1/blob/main/images/screenshot_tf_tree.png)